wp-plugins/uk-weather-observations/readme.txt

 [uk-wops]

-If you are updating from an earlier version, you can use the WordPress automatic upgrade facility in your blog’s dashboard.
+If you are updating from an earlier version, you can use the WordPress automatic upgrade facility in your blog's dashboard.

 == Configuration ==